elisebbv/hilton-theme/content/posts/2022-07-30-hotf-synopsis.md

 description: "Spoilers for HEART OF THE FOREST ahead!"
 keywords: [Heart of the Forest, The Nymph Keepers trilogy, series, synopsis, spoilers]
 draft: false
-tags: [my books, The Nymph Keepers]
+tags: [writing, The Nymph Keepers, fantasy]
 image:  '/images/heart-of-the-forest.jpg'
 ---